 The chief executive officer (CEO) is responsible for the overall leadership of the management team.
 As part of the CEO's role, responsibility for the operations lies with senior management team of Radius Residential Care.
 The weekly and monthly reporting structure informs the CEO and Board of operations across the organisation.
-Ethnicity data is captured electronically at facility level and a three-monthly report is generated for the National Cultural Committee to review.
-Ethnicity data is then analysed and reported in terms of opportunities for improving health equity and outcomes for Māori residents.
+Ethnicity data is captured electronically at facility level and a threemonthly report is generated for the National Cultural Committee to review, as sighted in the meeting minutes for April 2023.
+Ethnicity data is then analysed and reported in terms of opportunities for addressing inequalities, improving health equity and outcomes for Māori residents.

 The strategic plan reflects a leadership commitment to collaborate with Māori, aligns with the Ministry of Health strategies and addresses barriers to equitable service delivery.
-The working practices at Radius Hampton Court are holistic in nature, and inclusive of cultural identity and spirituality.
-The organisation respects the connection to family/whānau and the wider community to improve health outcomes for Māori and tāngata whaikaha.
-Opportunities for whānau are provided through annual satisfaction surveys, resident meetings, and general feedback to participate in the planning and implementation of service delivery.
-There is a National Cultural committee that meets quarterly to consider how decisions best reflect a cultural response to strengthen Māori influence.
+The working practices at Radius Matamata Retirement Village are holistic in nature, and inclusive of cultural identity and spirituality.
+The organisation respects the connection to family/whānau and the wider community to improved health outcomes for Māori and tāngata whaikaha.
+Opportunities for whānau are provided through general feedback and satisfaction surveys to participate in the planning and implementation of service delivery.
+There is a National Cultural committee that meets threemonthly to consider how decisions best reflect a cultural response to strengthen Māori influence.